Descanonge/research_support/Latex/Software_to_use_guide.md

 However, it's worth noting that the developers recently (as of the end of 2023) reduced the compilation time of documents, which can severely limit the writing of lengthy documents such as a PhD manuscript.
 For this reason, it may be recommended to use PLM instead or a local distribution of LaTeX in some case.

 # PLM
-We recommend using the [PLM instance](https://plmlatex.math.cnrs.fr/login), accessible with an institutional login.
+We recommend using [PLM](https://plmlatex.math.cnrs.fr/login), based on the open-source/free Overleaf version, and is accessible with an institutional login.
 You can find more information on its [documentation](https://forum.math.cnrs.fr/t/documentation-plmlatex/542).
 You should note that, like the free Overleaf version, github/gitlab/dropbox integration is **not** available.
-But contrary to Overleaf, you do have access to more than one collaborator (unlimited actually), the compilation time can exceed 1mn (up to 10mn), and you have access to the modifications history.
+But contrary to Overleaf, you do have access to more than one collaborator (unlimited actually), the compilation time can exceed 1mn (up to 10mn).

 > I personally have my reserves on such tools, considering that your data is on a single server and could potentially not be available if the tool is down.
 A loss of data is less probable but still possible.
 > If you decide to use this tool, integration with github/gitlab/dropbox is a very good idea, so that your soon-to-be Nature article is copied very often and automatically to another place.